Rostammahabadi/anomaly-detection/README.md

 ## 🤖 AI-Powered Security Analysis

+**OpenAI GPT used for threat detection and summarization in the analysis step, with prompts focused on SOC insights.**

 The application integrates OpenAI's GPT-4o model for advanced security analysis of Apache access logs.
 This AI-powered analysis complements the rule-based anomaly detection by providing:

 ### AI Analysis Features